 - Seeds to grow under glass this month including wild cornflower, cowslip, poppies and Pink Hawk’s Beard (Crepis rubra) – a new hardy annual I’ve just come across which looks a bit like a pink dandelion .
 Yellow rattle can be grown outdoors and is useful if you are trying to convert part of your lawn into a wild flower meadow as it supresses the grasses and will allow the wild flowers to grow.

 - It’s tempting to give your garden a thorough tidy at this time of year after the autumn leaves have fallen.
 But it’s best to leave your garden a bit messy: piles of leaves and bits of old, rotting wood as queen bumblebees and other insects may find them perfect winter habitat.
+And there could be solitary bee cocoons in hollow plant stems, so leave them too.

 - Clean out your bee hotels and bee boxes for solitary bees and store the bee cocoons in a dry, cool place over winter.
 Read here for more information on bee hotel winter management.